UCLL-PR2/exercises/todo/efficiency/01-time-complexity/assignment.md

 Actually, it is a university course on its own.

 Fortunately for you, we won't delve too deeply into it.
-Our goal is only to have you familiarized with the concept so that you know what it means when you encounter it.
+Our goal is only to have you have a basic understanding of the subject so that you have an idea of what it means when you encounter it.

+So, not to worry: this series will remain light on math.

 ## What is Time Complexity?